prashasthk/cse15l-lab-reports/lab-report-2-week-4.md

 ```
 Exception in thread "main" java.lang.StringIndexOutOfBoundsException: begin 21, end -1, length 42
 ```
-The bug occurs because `closingParen` is -1 since `indexOf` was not able to find closing parentheses in the failure-inducing input from test-file2.md.
+The bug occurs because `closingParen` is -1 since `indexOf` was not able to find closing parentheses in the failure-inducing string input from test-file2.md.
 Therefore, the substring that the program tries to grab at the end of the `getLinks` method is between index 21 and -1.
 Since the end index is less than beginning index, it will throw an `StringIndexOutOfBoundsException` error in the terminal (shown above) as the symptom.

 &nbsp;